 The good news is that almost all our cells can make glutathione and do so naturally.
-The biggest reservoir is in the liver, where many of our toxins are removed, but there are also stores in the kidneys and our red blood cells.
-It’s manufactured from three amino acids (the building blocks for protein) in a two-step energy-consuming reaction.
+The biggest reservoir is in the liver, where many of our toxins are removed, but there are also stores in the kidneys and in our red blood cells.
+Glutathione is manufactured from three amino acids (the building blocks for protein) in a two-step energy-consuming reaction.
 Driven by enzymes in both stages, cysteine first binds to glutamate, then glycine is added to complete this tripeptide.

 Glutathione has two forms:

 - GSH is the reduced form of glutathione, the most effective antioxidant.
 The sulphur group supplied by cysteine is key to its action (2)